marin-m/vmlinux-to-elf/README.md

 These fields have variable alignment and field size.
 The field sizes may vary over architecture and kernel version too.
 For this reason, `vmlinux-to-elf` has been tested over a variety of cases.

+OpenWRT [since 2013](https://git.openwrt.org/?p=openwrt/svn-archive/archive.git;a=commit;h=5317e9cb69bb42dee167e0552a5e1f01147ba072) has a [patch](https://github.com/openwrt-mirror/openwrt/blob/9b4650b/target/linux/generic/patches-4.4/203-kallsyms_uncompressed.patch) that removes compression over the `kallsyms` table by default (when building `kallsyms` has been enabled by the user).
+They do this in order to save space when re-compressing over the kernel using LZMA.

+This means that the `kallsyms_token_table` and `kallsyms_token_address` entries disappear, and that the symbol names use plain text ASCII instead.
+This case is supported too.

 ## Kernels support
 It supports kernels from version 2.6.10 (December 2004) until now.
 Only kernels explicitly configured without `CONFIG_KALLSYMS` should not be supported.